-And please do not underestimate the ratepayer burden.
-A cumulative cost of over \$5 billion is not insignificant.
+And please do not underestimate the ratepayer burden even under S1925.
+A cumulative cost of over \$5.5 billion is not insignificant.
 The impact on costs and on jobs for the companies that must operate in non-subsidized markets will be great.
 If rising energy costs cause other businesses to close, you may lose more jobs through these subsidies than you will ever create in the solar industry.
 The burden on the ratepayer side of the equation and the jobs impact it will have, has to be part of the balance.

 Finally, with respect to the municipal virtual net metering provisions of the bill, Rate Counsel believes that this could be a useful tool for municipalities.
 However, we do agree that they must be required to pay for their use of the utilities' distribution systems.
 They will inevitably need to use those systems at night and on cloudy days and other ratepayers should not be asked to make up the difference.
-In addition, we believe there should be constraints on the program and perhaps BPU oversight to ensure its success.
+In addition, we believe there should be significant constraints on the program to ensure that it is implemented for the benefit of public entities only.
+BPU oversight over such projects may be necessary to avoid abuse and to ensure its success.

-I thank you for the opportunity to testify today.
+I thank you very much for the opportunity to testify today.
 I am available to answer any questions.